diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL.md

 * `n`: lowercase all characters, adding `_` at camel-case boundaries.
 In the example, that would be `brand`.

 As a consequence, the default full table name for the example view in the default environment `dev` is `dev_test_module.brand`.

+## View Fields
+Data sets represented by views are structured.
+They have fields to capture the different attributes of a data set.
+Each field has a type.

+The following basic types are supported at the moment:
+* String
+* Byte, Int, Long, Float, Double
+* Boolean
+* Date

+Fields can be declared using fieldOf: